Greenhouse gas emissions, nitrogen use efficiency and biomass from digestate experiments on winter wheat at North Wyke and Henfaes, UK (2017)

 Provenance & quality

-Cumulative ammonia (NH3) emissions were measured using a wind tunnel technique (with 0.02 M H3PO4 acid traps) at a daily resolution for 7 days following digestate application, except the first day where NH3 volatilization was measured twice at Henfaes Farm and three times at North Wyke.
+Cumulative ammonia (NH3) emissions were measured using a wind tunnel technique (with 0.02 M H3PO4 acid traps) at a daily resolution for seven days following digestate application, except the first day where NH3 volatilization was measured twice at Henfaes Farm and three times at North Wyke.

 Nitrous oxide emissions were measured using a combination of static manual and static automatic (combined with an Isotopic Nitrous Oxide (N2O) Analyser, Los Gatos Research Inc. San Jose, CA, USA) chambers at Henfaes Farm, and only static manual chambers at North Wyke.
 Using the manual static chambers, the resolution of Nitrous Oxide (N2O) measurements following Nitrogen (N) fertiliser application was 3 x weekly for weeks 1 and 2, 2 x weekly for weeks 3 and 4, and 1 x weekly thereafter.
-Using the automatic static chambers, the resolution of N2O measurements following N fertiliser application was approximately every 6 hours.
+Using the automatic static chambers, the resolution of N2O measurements following N fertiliser application was approximately every six hours.

 Samples for soil ammonium (NH4+) and nitrate (NO3−) analyses were collected at the same temporal resolution as the N2O sampling using manual static chambers.